unyt-org/uix/docs/manual/10 Functions and Contexts.md

 > [!NOTE]
 > use() declarations don't have an effect if they are used in normal functions.
-> It doesn't hurt to add them to a stationary function that might be transferred
+> There is no harm in adding them to a stationary function that might be transferred
 > at some point.

 ### Restorable contexts (eternal modules)